iVuDang/Vu-Software-Learning-Plan/README.md

 * To outline where I've been, and where I'm going.
 * Software skills I'd like to develop, and how I will go about it.

-# Business skills developed :footprints:
+# Business financial skills developed :footprints:
 - [x] [Business Degree](https://imgur.com/krwGlIX "Vu business degree") <br>
 - [x] [Chartered Professional Accountant designation](https://imgur.com/ujGubaD "Vu CPA designation")

-# Software skills to develop :world_map:
+# Software engineering skills to develop :world_map:

 ## Software Stack
 |  | 1 | 2 | 3 | 4 | 5 |